msosav/Toysnt/README.md

 # Toysnt

-Toysnt is an e-commerce for toys that can be both delivered or destroyed by our techniques (such as dynamite or acid).
+Toysnt is an online store where you can buy toys and destroy them with different techniques that satisfy the user's desire to release their dissatisfaction with any of these toys.

 ## Documentation